turingschool/mod-0-project-be/section3/reflection.md

 2. Regarding the work you did around setting intentions in Step 1 of the Pomodoro technique - how did that go?
 Were you surprised by anything (did you find yourself way more focused than you realized, more distracted that you thought you'd be, estimating times accurately or totally off, etc)?

 + I have been following the technique very well based on the use of the timer but I am not as good at setting an intention for each time period.
 I generally have a goal each time or a place I would like to be, but I haven't been good about sticking to those goals.
 I usually end up going past the goal and working 5-10 mins longer on the next task on my list.

 3. What is a Hash, and how is it different from an Array?

 4. In the space below, create a Hash stored to a variable named `pet_store`.
 This hash should hold an inventory of items and the number of that item that you might find at a pet store.

 5. Given the following `states = {"CO" => "Colorado", "IA" => "Iowa", "OK" => "Oklahoma"}`, how would you access the value `"Iowa"`?

++  `states["IA"]`

 6. With the same hash above, how would we get all the keys?
 How about all the values?